 In October of 1983, he filed for permission to legalize the occupancy as four units.
 In the application, he noted that when he had purchased the property, it had been five apartments and that he had subsequently removed one of the units “without permit,” so that it currently was a four family dwelling.
 He subsequently abandoned the permit application.

-On June 16, 1988, 229 Marlborough was purchased from the Mitchells by general construction contractor Jay M. Cashman.
+On June 16, 1988, 229 Marlborough was purchased from the Mitchells by general construction contractor Jay Michael Cashman.
 In December of 1990, he filed for (and subsequently received) permission to legalize the occupancy as a single-family dwelling.

 On February 12, 1997, the house was purchased from Jay Cashman by Jonathan W. Osgood and Deborah R. Jennings.